xmtp/xmtp-dot-org/vision/community/contribute.md

 - 🐛 Report bugs and request features
 - 📣 Share XMTP with your network
 - 💡 Propose improvements to the protocol
-- 🤝 Explore a partnership with Ephemera
+- 🤝 Explore a partnership with XMTP Labs

 ---